whereat/whereat-server/README.md

 ## To install a Docker Container for the Location Server

 Please consult the [corresponding section](https://github.com/whereat/whereat-bash#to-install-a-docker-container-for-the-location-server) in the [Whereat Bash Wiki.](https://github.com/whereat/whereat-bash)

-## This is a test

-* Including this bullet in a PR to see if gocd runs tests as a result